Elemento-Modular-Cloud/c4api/index.md

 The C4 Protocol (Cloud Computing Common Connector) provides a universal API specification that enables cloud service providers to integrate with multi-cloud management platforms.
 This repository hosts the official API specifications and documentation website.

 Are you a CSP?
 Come onboard!
-Joining us is quite simple, here’s everything you need to know to join the Biggest Cloud resource marketplace.
+Joining us is quite simple, here's everything you need to know to join the Biggest Cloud resource marketplace.

-Let’s start with some general details.
+Let's start with some general details.

 # C4, does it explode?
-The Elemento C4 protocol is a standardized protocol that allows CSP to communicate with Dynamo’s environment which is used through Mesons to onboard new cloud providers from anywhere!
+The Elemento C4 protocol is a standardized protocol that allows CSP to communicate with Dynamo's environment which is used through Mesons to onboard new cloud providers from anywhere!

 ## Architecture